Colombia

 Visitor / visa-free entry (short stay)

-Tourism and neighbourhood scouting — not a work permit.
+Tourism and private visits during the stay printed on your entry stamp — not a work permit.

 Migrant visa (work / investment / family)